wp-plugins/gravity-forms-addons/readme.txt

 == Frequently Asked Questions ==

+= How do I sort by a column? =
+The `sort` attribute allows you to sort by an ID.
+To find the field ID, On the Gravity Forms “Edit Forms” page, hover over the form and click the link called "IDs" that appears.

+If you want to sort by last name, you find the last name id (`1.6` for example).
+Then, you add `sort="1.6"` to your `[directory]` shortcode.

+Your shortcode could then look something like `[directory form="1" sort="1.6"]`

 = I want the URL to be different than `/entry/` - can I do that? = You can!
 Add the following to your theme's `functions.php` file: